 If you can’t find Panorama ground beef in stores, you can get it and tons of other meat options shipped directly to your house quickly from Perdue Farms.

 Perdue Farms is also doing a HUGE stock your freezer sale right now with tons of items starting at $4.99 (like 75% off!)
 PLUS you get a free bonus product with every order!
+And of course, anytime you shop with a link from my site you get an extra 15% off for my ambassador discount!

 In addition to the ground beef, just a few other notes on the ingredients that will make a difference in this dip!